 Sometimes PTSD can set in after repeated or prolonged threats, such as ongoing abuse or traumatic exposure through wartime.
 It may also effect those in occupations where life threatening or violent events are common.

-Cognitive Behavioural Therapy, Exposure Therapy, and tools for relaxation are some of the effective approaches that are commonly used.
+Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioural Therapy, Exposure Therapy, and tools for relaxation are some of the effective approaches that are commonly used.
 We’ll draw on these tools to help you find a sense of safety, greater control, and coping skills for getting you back to your healthy sense of self.

 I would encourage you to contact me with questions or to make an appointment.
 I look forward to meeting you.